suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/suites-api.md

 ## Solitary Unit Tests

 Solitary unit tests focus on testing a single unit of work in complete isolation from its dependencies.
 In Suites, the `TestBed.solitary()` method is used to create a test environment where all dependencies are automatically mocked.
+This is particularly effective when units have [clear responsibilities and limited dependencies](../design-for-testability/unit-clarity-responsibility.md) and properly [isolate I/O operations](../design-for-testability/boundaries-interactions.md).

 ### Example Setup